HTML Background Image

 CSS Properties for Background Images

-By default, the background-image is repeated to cover the entire area of the element.
-This means that if the image is smaller than the element, it will be repeated both horizontally and vertically.
-However, if the image is larger than the element, it will be automatically scaled down to fit.
-If you don't want the image to be repeated, you can use the background-repeat property and set it to “no-repeat”.
+By default, the background image is repeated to cover the element's entire area.
+If the image is smaller than the element, it will repeat horizontally and vertically.
+To stop the image from repeating, use the background-repeat property set to no-repeat.

 .element {